 The choice looks simple, but it rarely is.
 Many buyers start with speed and then move straight to price, but that can push the decision off course.
 The better starting point is how your line actually runs, your bag type, product flow, changeover needs, and how integrated you want the packaging process to be.
-Choosing an automatic bagging machine is not about picking a universally better system.
-It is about finding the right fit for your operation.

 In most cases, the comparison comes down to the open mouth bagging machine and the FFS Bagging Machine.
 One fills pre-made bags, while the other forms, fills, and seals bags from film in one continuous process.
 This article explains how each system works, compares their differences in speed, cost, flexibility, and bag compatibility, and shows where each fits best so you can make a more confident decision.